 Establish a good sleep schedule.

 As I mentioned earlier, sleeping well with PCOS can be hard!
 Sleep problems and PCOS go hand-in-hand.
 High androgens can disrupt our body’s natural circadian rhythms, which set our body’s sleep patterns.
-So, maintaining a good sleep routine is essential!
-I also recommend getting some sun through the day, creating a wind-down routine, and limiting screens at night to get better sleep with PCOS
+So, maintaining a good PCOS sleep routine is essential!
+I also recommend getting some sun throughout the day, creating a wind-down routine, and limiting screens at night to get better sleep with PCOS!

 Avoid caffeine and stress.